No Contact Violation of Pretrial Release Order

 - Defendant willfully violated that condition of pretrial release by (insert the manner in which the defendant is alleged to have violated pretrial release).

 Florida Standard Jury Instruction Criminal Cases 8.25.

-If you have a pending domestic violence case pending in Hillsborough County, FL, and your pretrial release order required you to have no contact with the alleged victim, then be very careful not to violate that provision.
+If you have a pending domestic violence case in Hillsborough County, FL, and your pretrial release order requires you to have no contact with the alleged victim, then be very careful not to violate that provision.

 If you are charged with violating the pretrial release provisions of your domestic violence case by having contact with the alleged victim, then contact an experienced criminal defense attorney at the Sammis Law Firm.

-We also represent a respondent who is served with a petition for an order of probation injunction against domestic violence.
+We also represent a respondent served with a petition for an order of probation injunction against domestic violence.

 We represent clients charged with domestic violence battery in Tampa and Plant City in Hillsborough County, Brooksville in Hernando County, New Port Richey and Dade City in Pasco County, Clearwater and St. Petersburg in Pinellas County, and Bartow and Lakeland in Polk County.